mfairchild365/chat/README.md

 For testing, it works to simply run `php bin/server.php` from command line, but the terminal session must stay open.

-To solve this issue, it is good to runn the script as a service.
+To solve this issue, it is good to run the script as a service.
 In Ubuntu you can use `upstart` (http://upstart.ubuntu.com/getting-started.html)

-Ussing upstart, you could create a script called something like `\etc\init\easychat.conf`:
+Using upstart, you could create a script called something like `\etc\init\easychat.conf`:
 ```
 description "easychat"
 author      "mfairchild365"